-2020 - Harvard GSD - Instructor: John May
+2020 - Harvard GSD Core III - Instructor: John May

 These programs also relate thermally which can be seen from the filters of orange and blue denoting our cultural understanding of hot and cold.
-Now with the first floor being the most public zones, the entrances are under the cantilevers of the blocks or below the concrete planes, shading the interior thermal mass from the sun in the summer and keeping the interior public areas thermally cool.
+With the first floor being the most public zones, the entrances are under the cantilevers of the blocks or below the concrete planes, shading the interior thermal mass from the sun in the summer and keeping the interior public areas thermally cool.
 The Auditorium is located in the central block, and acts as an air intake for the thermal buoyancy chimney located at the back.
-The cool air of the auditorium works with the top of the chimney that’s heated by the sun to create a convection current that can pull out the warmer air on the office floors when the doors and windows of the rooms are open.
+The cool air of the auditorium works with the top of the chimney that’s heated by the sun to create a convection current that can pull out the warmer air of the office floors when the doors and windows of the rooms are open.
 In addition to the large chimney, the loosely organized CLT floors and walls allow for gaps between the walls and the floors, allowing for localized stack effect for natural mixing ventilation when the temperature does not require the chimney.
-The extra layering of these interior CLT planes increases the surface area of the thermal mass of wood, cooling the environment more, and also acts a larger carbon sink stored in the wood.
+The extra layering of these interior CLT planes increases the surface area of the thermal mass of wood, further cooling the environment while also acting as a larger carbon sink stored in the wood.

 The planar concrete cores integrate the offices vertically.
 The first door leads to a corridor, but the second egress leads to the floor below.
 The secondary stairs funnel into the hallway of the floor below.
 The windows on the office floors are inserted between the columns and slides open vertically as can be seen on the right, while the windows for the concrete tectonic on the left are inserted volumes that open as a hopper or awning.
 This inserted quality works with the stacked appearance of the blocks when viewing on the exterior while they also move out of the way for the columns, which you can also touch as you enter the building from the street corner, connecting the user entering the high thermal mass spaces with the wood tectonics above.